A brief history of stone

 Mentioned by Peter Addison in Around Combe Down.

 Situated at the top of Ralph Allen Drive on the West.
 It is suggested that it was worked by Mr. G.C.
 Mann in the 1860s.
 G.C.
 Mann quoted and was awarded the contract for the proposed new police station having, apparently, done good work at The Mineral Water Hospital and Blue Coat School.
-He also quoted for the restoration of Bath Abbey and helped to ceremonially lay the foundation to an extension to the hospital.

 Upper Lodge Quarry